rohitshe/TestXenkoRepository/manual/particles/particles-reference/particles-reference-materials/index.md

 ![images/particles-reference-materials-0.png](images/particles-reference-materials-0.png)

 The particle materials are a simplified version of the [Materials](../../../graphics/graphics-reference/materials-reference/index.md) used for meshes.
-There is only one type of material for now which is the Dynamic Emissive material.
+There is only one type of material currently, the Dynamic Emissive material.

 ## Dynamic Emissive